aguywhosaguy/pilot-lua/Weldify's-Signal-class.md

 A class which lets you create signals similar to Roblox instance signals like Part.Touched.
 Do not mistake with WOS's internal Signal class!
-This class comes with a nested SignalConnection which you dont need to create, its just a backbone of the Signal class itself!
+This class comes with a nested SignalConnection class which you dont need to create, its just a backbone of the Signal class itself and should be ignored!

 ## Table of contents